 The parental contribution is our estimate of your parents’ ability to contribute to your education based on such factors as income, assets, whether you will have housing charges or commute from home, your family size, and the number of siblings in college.

 If you have one or more siblings enrolled full time as an undergraduate student with similar costs, the family contribution will be divided.
 Graduate students are not included in the number in college calculation for institutional aid purposes.

 The student contribution is based on your income and assets.
 The typical expectation will be $1,600 - $2,800.

 The combination of student and parent contributions make up the Estimated Family Contribution, or EFC.

 In determining your eligibility for Tufts’ grants and loans, Tufts will make institutional adjustments to the federal analysis as well as adjustments for information on your parents' tax returns.
 In some cases, the EFC shown on your Tufts Financial Aid Notice could be significantly higher than the federal EFC shown on the FAFSA Student Aid Report from the federal government.
 Tufts uses our institutional calculation to determine eligibility for Tufts grant aid, unless the government mandates a higher contribution via the federal calculation.

+Please note that the calculator will only give you an estimate of your aid eligibility.
+The financial aid office makes the final determination of what your award will be based on a review of your financial aid application.
 The estimates from these calculators are only as accurate as the information that you enter.
 We advise using them only as a guide to what your family might expect to have to pay for educational expenses.
 The institutional calculator is not effective when your family has a business, reports losses on federal taxes, has a sibling enrolled at an institution that costs much less than Tufts, or if you have a non-custodial parent to be considered.